Stampede survival guide: 10 activities away from the grounds

 The Calgary Stampede Parade

 A stampede staple, the parade is a must for anyone new to the city and includes 30 marching bands, 40 floats, 750 horses and 4,000 people.
-Get there early to secure a spot and be sure to check the route map for traffic closures.
-Be sure to swing by the grounds after the parade for free entry from 11 a.m. - 1:30 p.m.
+Get there early to secure a spot (some people even set up their chairs the night before) and be sure to check the route map for traffic closures.

 Head south of downtown for the North American horse jumping competition at the world-class Spruce Meadows riding facilities.
 Perfect for all ages, the tournament will feature the best show jumpers from this side of the Atlantic.